Nimrod Jarrett Smith

-Nimrod Jarrett Smith (1832–1893), also called Tsaladihi (from the Cherokee pronunciation of the name "Jarrett"), was the fourth Principal Chief of the Eastern Band of Cherokee Indians.
+Nimrod Jarrett Smith (1832–1893), also called Ꮳꮃꮧꭿ (Tsaladihi) (from the Cherokee pronunciation of the name "Jarrett"), was the fourth Principal Chief of the Eastern Band of Cherokee Indians.
 He is credited with gaining approval by the North Carolina legislature for the band's incorporation as a legal entity, and for gaining federal recognition as an Indian tribe.

 Early life and education

 He was born into a Cherokee family in 1832 located in western North Carolina, part of a band that remained in the state during and after the period of Indian Removal.
 Cherokee from most of the towns in the American Southeast were forced to Indian Territory west of the Mississippi River.

 His Cherokee mother was married to Henry Smith, a mixed-race Cherokee who owned land along the Valley River.
 Henry Smith served as an interpreter and translator for Reverend Evan Jones at the old Valley town mission.
 Henry Smith was one of the wealthiest men in the Eastern Cherokee Band (it was known in relation to the majority of the tribe that moved west.)

 Nimrod Smith had many connections to other Cherokee leaders through his paternal grandmother, Sarah Susan Watie.
 He was the great-grandson of David Watie, making him the great-grand-nephew of Major Ridge, first cousin twice-removed of John Ridge, and the grand-nephew of Stand Watie and Elias Boudinot.
 As the Cherokee have a matrilineal kinship system, he would have been considered born into his mother's clan and generally taken his status from her.
 The tribe also was influenced by European-American patriarchal traditions.